 Modifying exercise programs

-As you know, one size doesn't fit all when it comes to exercise, so if you have a client with, or at risk of, pelvic floor problems, it's important to tailor their exercise program to suit their needs.
+As you know, one size doesn't fit all when it comes to exercise.
+If your client has, or is at risk of, pelvic floor problems, it's important to tailor their exercise program to suit their needs.

-As a fitness professional your challenge will be to consider:
+As a fitness professional your challenge is to consider:

-Which of your clients are at risk of pelvic floor problems?
+- which clients are at risk of pelvic floor problems

 Why modify an exercise program?

-Modifying an exercise program for a high risk client will ensure their pelvic floor is protected from damage.
-This is no different to an injury to any other one of their muscle groups.
+Modifying an exercise program for a high risk client minimises the risk of further damage to their pelvic floor.
+This is no different to managing an injury to any other muscle group.